ashleefv/covid19fibrosis/README.md

 [^9]: https://github.com/ashleefv/covid19fibrosis/blob/master/Analysis/TGF_beta_fibroblast_collagen_fitting.ipynb

 ## Acknowledgements
 Research reported in this publication was supported by the National Institute of General Medical Sciences of the National Institutes of Health under award number R35GM133763.
-The content is solely the responsibility of the authors and does not necessarily represent the offcial views of the National Institutes of Health.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.